 The implementation representation is used to express the notion of the least abstract representation of the TSF, specifically the one that is used to create the TSF itself without further design refinement.
-The assurance component ADV_IMP.2 has been chosen because the evaluation of the TOE must ensure that its security functional requirements are completely and accurately addressed by the implementation representation of the TSF.The evaluation of the TOE may be performed, for instance, because the product hosts one or several sensitive applications, such as financial and health recording ones, which contain, represent, or provide access to valuable assets.
+The assurance component ADV_IMP.1 ensures that its security functional requirements are completely and accurately addressed by the implementation representation of the TSF.
+The evaluation of the TOE may be performed, for instance, because the product hosts one or several sensitive applications, such as financial and health recording ones, which contain, represent, or provide access to valuable assets.
 In addition to that the TOE may not be directly under the control of trained and dedicated administrators.